Eisa01/mpv-scripts/README.md

  - **SmartCopyPaste is currently for Windows only**
 	 - To access windows clipboard, the method was inspired by [@wiiaboo](https://github.com/wiiaboo/) urlcopypaste script.
 Special thanks for his work.
 ### SmartCopyPaste To-Do List
- - While watching a video, add pasted video to playlist so it plays it after finishing current video instead of ignoring paste
+ - While watching a video, add pasted video to playlist so pasted video plays after finishing current video instead of ignoring paste

  - Support more platforms
 	 - Linux